sellquiz/sellquiz-standalone/README.md

 (We will also release plugins for Moodle and Ilias.
 As soon as these tools are available, we will put a link here).

+If you are interested in using the low-level API (for example to embed SELL into an E-Learning Management System), please refer to the main SELL repository: https://github.com/sellquiz/sellquiz

 ### Links:

 - Project website: https://sell.f07-its.fh-koeln.de/